 When I started game development for Android, I had to learn a lot of things.
-The information out there were rather sparse and I often found it not easy for a person who has never done this before to compile them into a knowledge base.
+The information out there was rather sparse and I often found it not easy for a person who has never done this before to compile them into a knowledge base.
 I have really wished to be able to help my fellow programmers.
 I thought of writing a book to teach what I have learned in this area.
 But I am no good writer and I am still learning myself.
 So I decided to start this page to share what I’ve learned with you.

 I have released three game titles so far.
 This has taken me three years, most of which has been spent on learning and trying things.
 That’s why I want this to be much faster and easier for those who are starting from scratch.
 I share the knowledge I have gained during these three years with you.
 I will organize this page so that it does not look like a mere blog, but a useful resource base for developers like myself who want a one-stop website to start their journey.